 Empire Collapse and Tomb Construction

 Kruk-Ma-Kali’s assassination and his “last will and testament” led to immediate infighting amongst his generals.
-They were unified by Kruk-Ma-Kali’s hidden telepathic influence.
+Unknowingly they had been unified by Kruk-Ma-Kali’s hidden telepathic influence.
 As that power disappeared, those who used to be friends became bitter enemies.
 The generals occupying Bradel Fields and Jipangu decamped the cities to make a play for the imperial throne.
 A series of civil wars engulfed the Hobgoblin Lands for several decades.

 Although dead, Kruk-Ma-Kali’s psionic soul endured.
 As he died, he transferred his ethereal consciousness into Kharad-khor.
 The black sword was taken by Kruk-Ma-Kali’s loyal generals, Khuz-kukk-ghor and Vokh-jrozzhul, to his birthplace within the Great Valley of Shacklack Desert.
 The two generals oversaw the construction of a great trap-filled tomb and many false tombs in honor of Kruk-Ma-Kali’s final words.
 His true heir would inherit his sword, his treasure, and his consciousness, but only if they conquered the trials of the tombs.